DataWranglerPro/quartz/content/Other Interests/Business/CAOS_method.md

 		- The airlines and supermarkets are focused on supply
 		- Rolex knows how to create a demand/supply tension
 - Why do people buy?
+	- People buy because of tension
+		- They feel an uneasy tension about where they are today, where they would like to be, and all the obstacles and challenges they have to face.
+			- Current reality
+			- Obstacles/Challenges
+			- Desired Reality
+		- Three ways to create more tension
+			- Explore their current reality, the obstacles/challenges they have to face, and their desired reality
+			- The more your potential client explores all these three areas, tension goes up and they have a higher chance of wanting to work with you.
+	- People also need to experience the following in order to buy
+		- **Logic** - They have to be able to tell themselves the exact reasons why it makes sense to buy from you
+		- **Emotion** - The feel it is the right thing to work with you, they trust you, they like you
+		- **Urgency** - The feel it is better to buy from you now than to wait for a later time to buy
+- There are two types of buyers
-	- People have to be at least 90% sure they want to buy something before they actually do
+	- **Active** - People have to be at least 90% sure they want to buy something before they actually do.
+		- They are searching for the solution on google
+		- They know they have a problem and that there is a solution out there for them
+		- They are actively searching for the thing you sell
-	- For people to just show interest (waiting list, registration of interest list, complete a quiz), people only have to be 10-20% sure they want to buy
+	- **Dormant** - For people to just show interest (waiting list, registration of interest list, complete a quiz), people only have to be 10-20% sure they want to buy
 		- People only have to be early in the buying process
 		- After they get on the list or do the quiz, we can then start to warm them up
+		- They know they have a problem/frustration but they have not started the process to do anything about it.
+		- They are not taking any steps to solve the problem
+- Key Person of Influence
+	- You are an organizing force
+		- Your job is not to do work, but to find and hire the people to do the work.

 # How to generate leads?
 It is in the process of getting leads that you manufacture the environment where you have more demand for your business than supply.
+- Key insights
+	- People love to Score, rank, and improve
+	- People want to know which area of their life does your business help them improve, where are they now, and where will they be later after they work with you.
 - Don't promote the product, start with a
 	- Waiting list
 		- Product/Service has not been created